-A month before Terayle Hill would walk across the stage to receive his degree for undergraduate at Clark Atlanta University, a portion of his big break was just getting started.
+A month before Terayle Hill would walk across the stage to receive his undergraduate degree at Clark Atlanta University, a portion of his big break was just getting started.

 This would be his role as Jalen in the pilot, first, and second season of BET’s “The Quad.”
-A series shot on the HBCU grounds, in which Clark played a part, and where Hill also fell in love with acting, created his first award-winning short film “Largo,” and started his experience within exposure to his passion, and outside of his Moreno Valley neighborhood.
+A series shot on the HBCU grounds, in which CAU played a part and where Hill also fell in love with acting; creating his first award-winning short film “Largo.”

 Tyler Perry’s edgy thriller “Acrimony,” and Greg Berlanti’s romantic-comedy drama “Love, Simon,” are the most recent blockbuster hits Hill has had the opportunity to be apart of.
-But his line of work carries a versatile string of credits in “A Bad Moms Christmas,” “Star” “Blue Bloods,” BET series “Being Mary Jane,” and “Tales,” and even diving into digital platforms with the popular YoutubeRED series “Step Up: High Water” & “Cobra Kai” set to release in May (also on YoutubeRED).
+But his line of work carries a versatile string of credits in “A Bad Moms Christmas,” “Star” “Blue Bloods,” BET series “Being Mary Jane” and “Tales” and even diving into digital platforms with the popular YoutubeRED series “Step Up: High Water” & “Cobra Kai” set to release in May (also on YoutubeRED).
 “It’s great being a part of so many different shows and networks.
 I booked I think 12 or 13 this past year and that’s a dream come true.
-There’s so many stories that need to be told, and thats again why I love creating so much because I have great ideas that nobody’s ever heard or seen yet from me.
-And being able to be inspired by so many works, no matter what the genre, it’s special to be in the industry where you control the narrative.
-I think if we take a better responsibility of shedding light on all walks of life in the community, and being receptive to other people’s stories, it’ll do nothing but push us forward as a culture.”
+There’s so many stories that need to be told. and that’s again why I love creating so much because I have great ideas that nobody’s ever heard or seen yet from me.
+Being able to be inspired by so many works, no matter what the genre, it’s special to be in the industry where you control the narrative.
+I think if we take a better responsibility of shedding light on all walks of life in the community and being receptive to other people’s stories, it’ll do nothing but push us forward as a culture.”

 “It’s [playing the bully role] just setting aside that bias, and understanding that for this moment, it’s my job to tell somebody’s story and be someone else.
 Sometimes that means I gotta try and understand things that as Terayle I don’t understand, but that this character lives by.”